kimjoar/ttm4130/Sammendrag.markdown

 * This is a node which can connect to both the SSP and the SCP and delivers additional special resources into the call, mostly related to voice data, for example play voice announcements or collect DTMF tones from the user.
 * Enhet utstyrt med tonesender/-mottaker, opptaker/avspiller for kunde- og systemgenererte meldinger.
+* An SCP or Adjunct can request an SSP to connect a user to a resource located in an IP that is connected to the SSP from which the service request is detected.
+An SCP or Adjunct can also request the SSP to connect a user to a resource located in an IP that is connected to another SSP.

 ### Signal Transfer Point